JOBS FOR POSTDOCS & PHD STUDENTS 2017

 use subject: Jo Mo rnnai2017 PhD.

-As a PhD student, you must also submit your application to SUPSI through
+As a PhD student, you must also submit your full application to SUPSI through this

-As a postdoc, you must also submit your application to SUPSI through
+As a postdoc, you must submit it through this

 PhD student salary: Initially CHF 46'000 per year.